MyHCel/Maya-For-Arch/README.md

    chmod +x -R scripts
    ```

-8. Maya should now be up and running!
+10. Maya should now be up and running!

-   Note: You can delete the "Maya-For-Arch" folder once the installation is done.
+11. Note: The converted packages are saved
+    in case you need to reinstall the software.

+    If you want to install an update
+    (eg. Maya 2022 is installed and you want to install 2022.3
+    or you want to update Autodesk Licensing Service) first delete
+    the corresponding cached files.

+    ```bash
+    Maya-For-Arch/cache/<Maya version> -> Delete this folder to update that version of Maya.
+    Maya-For-Arch/cache/adsk -> Delete this folder to update Autodesk Licensing Service.
+    ```

 ## Uninstalling Maya